pnnl/BIM2RDF/README.md

 ## Structure

-The codebase is a standard Python project managed by [Rye](https://rye-up.com/).
+The codebase is a standard Python project managed by [uv](https://docs.astral.sh/uv/).
-Each top-level folder is a component or workspace.
+Each top-level folder is a component.
 * There should be a readme in each folder.
 * Each component should have a configuration program: `python -m <component>.config`. `python -m project.config` should trigger all.
 * There may be a command line interface for functionality defined in modules.